pnxenopoulos/awpy/README.md

 pip install awpy
 ```

+> [!NOTE]
-`awpy` requires [Python](https://www.python.org/downloads/) >= 3.9.
+> `awpy` requires [Python](https://www.python.org/downloads/) >= 3.9.
 To update the library, just run `pip install --upgrade awpy`.
 To check your current version, run `pip freeze | grep awpy`.

 > [!TIP]
 > Don't worry if you get stuck, visit us [our Discord](https://discord.gg/W34XjsSs2H) for help.

 ## Example Code
-Using Awpy is easy!
+Using Awpy is easy.
 Just find a demo you want to analyze and use the example below to get started.
 For example, take [NaVi vs Virtus.pro](https://www.hltv.org/stats/matches/mapstatsid/169189/natus-vincere-vs-virtuspro).

 ```python
 from awpy import Demo